 2. How many conversations are we having for agency new business?

 Here’s a metric that we can control 50% of the time – so our prospects know us and we know them, but how many of them actually need what we sell and do we do a good job of conversing with them?
 This is the end of our marketing efforts and the beginning of our sales efforts.

 This is the output metric of our entire sales & marketing effort – where the rubber meets the road.
-Depending on where your agency is at – this could come in the form of number of new clients (growing market share) or $ of new revenue (growing revenue.)
+Depending on where your agency is at – this could come in the form of the number of new clients (growing market share) or $ of new revenue (growing revenue.)

 4. Time spent by team members

-I can hear the scream of disapproval from time-sheet trasher whom many are my friends.
+I can hear the scream of disapproval from time-sheet trashier whom many are my friends.
 Hear me out – time is a constraint that is created equal for everyone.
 By peeking into the efforts, we can often identify the tell-tale sign of why something isn’t working.
-As one of my mentor once told me, “Don’t tell me your strategy.
+As one of my mentors once told me, “Don’t tell me your strategy.
 Show me your calendar and I’ll tell you what your strategy is.”

 5. Project milestones and On-or-Before Ratio (OOB)